edmondthui/hashnode-backup/cl6z6cbz100tabinves2ohsvp.md

 **It is extremely important to learn how to use Git if you want to land a job in the tech industry.** In any professional setting, you will probably be using some form of Git to collaborate with other members of your team.
 In my personal experience, both the companies I worked at used GitHub.

 Usually, Git stores your files locally, but with GitHub, you can have an online location where your files and version history are stored.
-When working with multiple people this is a godsend, although merge conflicts make me sadge.
+When working with multiple people this is a godsend, although merge conflicts make me sad.

 ## Conventional Commits and other Git best practices